A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Introduction

-Recently, zero-shot performance in the natural language processing (NLP) domain has increased substantially owing to the recent growth of generative large language models (LLMs).
-Instead of fine-tuning LLMs, in-context learning has recently gained noticeable attention to exploring the reasoning ability of LLM, where several input-output exemplars are provided for prompting \cite{wei2022chain,kojima2022large,min2022rethinking}.
-For example, the chain of thought prompting \cite{wei2022chain} has been discovered to empower LLMs to perform complex reasoning by generating intermediate reasoning steps.
 Owing to in-context learning, tasks like emotion recognition, named entity recognition \cite{wang2023gptner}, and even higher-order composite tasks like table understanding \cite{ye2023large} have shown performance improvements.
 However, the capability of LLMs on video reasoning tasks is still unexplored.
-There are several technical challenges in leveraging LLMs for video-based reasoning tasks.
+There are several technical challenges preventing leveraging LLMs for video-based reasoning tasks.
 First, a video in the raw form can be quite long, spanning minutes and thus containing many frames.
 Directly encoding all frames via pre-trained models could be computationally intractable and interfere with huge amounts of irrelevant information.
-Second, for effective video understanding, we need information about multiple sources and modalities: dialogue, text, characters, and scenes, all of which provide both intersecting and mutually exclusive information helpful to understand and reason about the video.
-Therefore, we address these challenges in this paper and exploit the power of LLMs in the video domain to decompose long videos into stories and then reason about video using the generated stories instead of the raw information.
+Second, for effective video understanding, we need information about multiple sources and modalities such as dialogue, text, characters, and scenes.
+All of them provide both intersecting and mutually exclusive information helpful to understand and reason about the video.
+As a first work, we propose to address these challenges by exploiting the power of LLMs in the video domain.
+The LLMs are used to decompose long videos into stories and then to reason about videos using the generated stories instead of the raw information.
 In this way, we can retain the relevant evidence and exclude the remaining irrelevant evidence from interfering with the decision.

 The main contributions of our paper are:

 1)~We propose converting long videos from the multimodal domain to ``small'' coherent \textit{textual} stories by verbalizing keyframes, audio, and text-overlaid scenes with the help of a powerful LLM and instructions (Figs.~\ref{fig:example-story}, \ref{fig:more-story-generation-examples}).
 We experimentally test the story generation capability of our method and note that our method outperforms state-of-the-art story generation methods.